Why Choose REAL Language Practice

 Last night I got rescued.

-My canoe capsised in a fast fast-flowing river and I was immediately dragged downstream.
+My canoe capsized in a fast-flowing river and I was immediately dragged downstream.

-My rescuer quickly reached me and ensured my airways were open and I was breathing.
-He threaded a leash under my arms which he secured to his boat, then towed me to my own upside boat.
+My rescuer quickly reached me and made sure my airways were open and I was breathing.
+He threaded a leash under my arms, secured it to his boat, and towed me to my own overturned canoe.

-Paddling alongside, he manoeuvred us into an eddy (calm water) where he tilted the upside-down boat with his hand until it angled into the water.
+Paddling alongside, he manoeuvred us into an eddy (calm water), where he tilted my upside-down boat until it angled back into the water.

 I know all this detail because it was a simulated rescue.